powerhousepro69/videoinfox/readme.md

 <br />

 ##### Reddit /Videoinfox for discussion.

+###  v3.4.10 Change: User Set List display in Download List.

+Add: Show message on Home Screen when Show All is selected and there are no video files to play.
+MSG: No video files recursively reachable from the current directory . . .

+Add: Change Treetop in Navigate Tree.
+Now the Treetop can be changed by Default Dirs or by manually entering a directory.

+Add: Navigate Tree info in Home Help.

 ###  v3.4.08 Add: Error reporting when trying to set the Default List as a User Set List.